 Pools: Polynesian – Our favorite pools at these resorts at Beach Pool at the Grand Floridian, which we ranked #4 on our list of the Top 10 Pools at Walt Disney World, and Lava Pool at Disney’s Polynesian Village Resort (#2).
 We give the edge to the newly reimagined Lava Pool because it’s more imaginative, immersive, and ultimately, more fun for kids.

 Both of these resorts have a couple solid pools beyond their main feature pools, but none of the quiet or secondary pools at Grand Floridian move the needle back towards it.
 If anything, the retro style (and shade structures!) at Polynesian’s Oasis Pool provide an adult foil to the more family-friendly main pool.
 By contrast, both of the “main” pools at the Grand Floridian skew towards adults.

 While rates vary by season and room category, you can expect to pay about 20% more for a comparable room at the Grand Floridian.
 That’s a bit difficult to swallow given the Polynesian’s other victories in this comparison…

 Verdict: Polynesian – For us, this is an easy one.
 In looking back, even at the categories that Grand Floridian won, I have a difficult time seeing the Grand Floridian with an advantage that matters to me in pretty much any regard.
-The only thing (not listed) would be in Christmas decor.
-While the Grand Floridian has grown on us (especially with the redone rooms), the Polynesian is a masterpiece of Imagineering, and is transportive in theme.
-We would take it even if prices were equal, and with the Poly being $100+ cheaper per night, it’s no contest.
+In fact, everything we love most about the Grand Floridian–dining and lobby atmosphere–can just as easily be enjoyed while staying at the Poly and doing a “date night” at the Grand.